matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 user's password until they can decrypt the encrypted version of K<sub>conf</sub> to obtain the known value of K<sub>conf</sub>.
-However, K<sub>conf</sub> is only 16 bits long, so there may be multiple passwords that can be result in its correct decryption.
+However, K<sub>conf</sub> is only 16 bits long, so there may be multiple passwords that can result in its correct decryption.
 Also, if the attacker knows K<sub>conf</sub>, they would most likely also know A<sub>pub</sub>, which would already allow them to try to brute-force the user's password, so in this case, the attacker does not gain any information by attempting to log in.
 Note that